Geonkick-Synthesizer/geonkick/README.md

 ##### VST3

-To build with VST3 support pass GKICK_VST3 to cmake
+To build VST3 plugin pass GKICK_VST3 to cmake

     cmake -DGKICK_VST3=ON ../

-To build with VST3 there is a need for additional dependencies.
-Check the VST3 SDK documentation.

 #### Packages